Trives-IT/trives-mendixsdk-starter/readme.md

 }

 - Replace the projectid with the ID of the project you want to use
-- Replace the mendixtoken with the one you generated
+- Replace the mendixtoken with the PAT you generated
-- (Optional) Replace the branch name if you don't want to use the main branch of your project
+- (Optional) Replace the branch name if you don't want to use the main branch of your project, or use 'trunk' in case you're on SVN